keolo/keolo-com/content/posts/spec-driven-development.md

 The model isn't necessarily bad at writing syntax.
 The problem is asking it to jump straight from a vague idea to implementation.
 Without clear boundaries, the model has to invent everything in between—state management, error handling, data flow, and all your unstated constraints.

 Better prompt engineering won't solve this.
 When context is fuzzy, models hallucinate plausible defaults.
-To get reliable software out of an AI, you need an engineering harness: **Spec-Driven Development (SDD)** organized around a tight **Plan → Build → Learn** cycle.
+To get reliable software out of an AI, you need a product-engineering-qa harness: **Spec-Driven Development (SDD)** organized around a tight **Plan → Build → Learn** cycle.

 ---